A desingularization of Kontsevich's compactification of twisted cubics in $V_5$: Introduction

-The main idea of the proof is to use Theorem \ref{th1.3} when $X$ is a Grassmannian variety $\Gr(2,5)$.
-That is, we will prove that the restriction of the blow-up maps \eqref{blowup2} over $\bS(V_5,3)$ coincides with the blowing up maps in item (2) of Theorem \ref{mainthm}.
-To do this, it is suffice to check that the set-theoretic intersection of blow up centers is the scheme-theoretic one.
-A sufficient condition of this one has been discovered by L. Li (\cite[Lemma 5.1]{Li09}).
+The main ingredient of the proof is to use Theorem \ref{th1.3} when $X$ is a Grassmannian variety $\Gr(2,5)$.
+That is, we prove that the restriction of the blow-up maps \eqref{blowup2} over $\bS(V_5,3)$ coincides with the blowing up maps in item (2) of Theorem \ref{mainthm}.
+To do this, it is sufficient to check that the set-theoretic intersection of blow up centers is the scheme-theoretic one.
+A sufficient condition under which this is valid was discovered by Li (\cite[Lemma 5.1]{Li09}).
 Let $A$ and $B$ be smooth closed subvarieties of a smooth variety and let the set-theoretic intersection $U=A\cap B$ be smooth.
 If

-for each $u\in U$, then $U$ is the scheme-theoretic intersection (i.e. $I_A + I_B =I_U$).
-In this case we say that $A$ and $B$ \emph{cleanly} intersects along the subvariety $U$.
+for each $u\in U$, then $U$ is the scheme-theoretic intersection (i.e., $I_A + I_B =I_U$).
+In this case we say that $A$ and $B$ \emph{cleanly} intersect along the subvariety $U$.

-By analyzing carefully the blow up maps of item (2) in Theorem \ref{mainthm}, the extended birational morphism $ \widetilde{\Psi}^{\mathrm{I}}$ turns out to be a \emph{small} map (See Section \ref{sec:5.2} for the definition).
-From this and item (3) of Theorem \ref{mainthm}, one obtain the intersection Poincar\'e polynomial of $\bM (V_5,3)$ (Corollary \ref{corpoin}). \begin{remark} For the case $d=2$, one can prove that $\cM(V_5,2)$ also consists of two irreducible components and the smooth blow up of $\cH(V_5,2)(=\PP^4)$ along the locus of non-free lines (Lemma \ref{nonfreeinconic}) is isomorphic to $\bM(V_5,2)$ by a parallel argument of \cite{Kie07}. \end{remark}
+A careful analysis of the blow up maps of item (2) in Theorem \ref{mainthm}, reveals that the extended birational morphism $ \widetilde{\Psi}^{\mathrm{I}}$ is a \emph{small} map (See Section \ref{sec:5.2} for the definition).
+From this and item (3) of Theorem \ref{mainthm}, the intersection Poincar\'e polynomial of $\bM (V_5,3)$ (Corollary \ref{corpoin}) is obtained. \begin{remark} For the case $d=2$, one can prove that $\cM(V_5,2)$ also consists of two irreducible components and the smooth blow up of $\cH(V_5,2)(=\PP^4)$ along the locus of non-free lines (Lemma \ref{nonfreeinconic}) is isomorphic to $\bM(V_5,2)$ by an argument parallel to that of Kiem (\cite{Kie07}). \end{remark}